 I know 4% isn’t much, but I really don’t want to use myself as a lab rat and find out if I’ll be one of the 4%, so…nope!
 So I decided to use my trusty oils for gorgeous lashes instead.

 And whaadya know…it worked!
 Really well!
-Check out my results (and you get to see all of my eye flaws)!
+Check out my long lashes (and you get to see all of my eye flaws)!

 Can you tell this is a real, untouched picture?
 I didn’t even take the time to get rid of the dark circles under my eyes!
 LOL

-- 8 ml of carrier oil (a little less than a tablespoon) (my favorite for this is fractionated coconut oil)
+- 8 ml of Castor Oil (a little less than a tablespoon)

 - 2 capsules of Vitamin E oil (optional)